xrucka/kodi-gpio-pseudodpms/README.md

 ![Controller board circuit schematics](resources/display_ctl.png)

-In order to switch the buttons via GPIO, I've created a small parasite, which I attached inbetween the controller PCB and monitor cable.
+In order to switch the buttons via GPIO, I've created a small parasite, which I attached in between the controller PCB and monitor cable.
 One GPIO pin is used to toggle the monitor ON/OFF state, the other is used to read the current ON/OFF state.